AliakseiRusetski/WindowsSwitcher/readme.md

 Small tool to switch between applications for Windows.
 It contains a form with list of opened windows and search box.

-Double CTRL to open form.
-Enter to go to process
+CTRL, WIN to open form. (config ConsoleApplication.Program.TEMPLATE) Enter to go to process
 Esc to hide